uiceds/project-team492/manuscript.md

 </figure>

 <p style="text-align:justify;">
-For FL state, parameters like impervious surface, population, roads have almost a steady linear relationship with NO₂ concentration and with the increase in these parameters, NO₂ increase is not that significant (Figure 3.9).
-For example, in IL state, some of the places with 70-80% impervious area has around 30 ppb NO₂ concentration whereas in FL, places with 60-80% impervious area has around 12 ppb NO₂.
-One of the major reason of this observed lower values could be due to the fact that all the stations in FL area are very close to the coast showing the noticeable effect of it on NO<sub>2</sub>.
+For FL state, as the parameters like impervious surface, population, roads increase, the increase in  NO₂ is not that significant (Figure 3.9).
+For example, in IL state, some of the places with 70-80% impervious area have around 30 ppb NO₂ concentration whereas in FL, places with 60-80% impervious area have around 12 ppb NO₂.
+One of the major reason of the observed lower values could be because all the stations in FL area are very close to the coast showing the noticeable effect of it on NO<sub>2</sub>.
 </p>

 <figure style="text-align: center;">